West Kelowna Real Estate News!

 E-mail: pleduc@crea.ca

-CREA NewsOttawa, ON, September 17, 2018 – Statistics released today by The Canadian Real Estate Association (CREA) show a small increase in national home sales between July and August 2018.
+CREA NewsOttawa, ON, January 15, 2019 – Statistics released today by the Canadian Real Estate Association (CREA) show national home sales posted a fourth-straight monthly decline in December 2018.

 Highlights: